Ann Hunter Popkin: Early Movement Activism

 Working alongside northern and southern black and white students doing voter registration canvassing and community work in Vicksburg, Mississippi in the summer of 1964 was a powerful experience that shaped Popkin's life-long commitment to social justice and anti-racism.
 She participated in the anti-war movement, working in 1967 as a researcher for Professor Noam Chomsky analyzing American press coverage of the Vietnam War.
 In 1969, she joined other women who began to expand the analysis of race and class inequality to challenge widely accepted ideas about gender inequality and to envision women's liberation.
 As a founding member of Bread and Roses, Popkin took part in its various collective activities, including participating in consciousness raising as well as protests exposing and criticizing sexism, and marching as part of women's contingents at anti-war and civil rights protests and demonstrations.
 Into the mid 1970s, Being part of women's liberation was another formative and continuing influence on Popkin's life and work.
 She taught courses on the women's movement at a Boston-area Women's School, and was also active in the New England Marxist-Feminist Study Group and the Boston Women's Union.

 University and Community Teaching and Anti-Racist Work

-Starting in 1973, Popkin taught courses on the Sociology of Men and Women, Social Movements, Media and Society, and Unlearning Racism and Sexism at the University of Massachusetts at Boston, the University of California at Santa Cruz, the University of Oregon, where she was the acting director of women's studies, and at Oregon State, where she was the Acting Director of the Differences, Power and Discrimination Program.
+Starting in 1973, Popkin taught courses on the Sociology of Men and Women, Social Movements, Media and Society, and Unlearning Racism and Sexism at the University of Massachusetts Boston, the University of California, Santa Cruz, the University of Oregon, where she was the acting director of women's studies, and at Oregon State, where she was the Acting Director of the Differences, Power and Discrimination Program.
 In 2003 Popkin received a Women of Achievement Award from Oregon State.
 Beginning in 1983, Popkin also served as a leader and facilitator for community-based Unlearning Racism and Sexism Workshops in the Bay Area, California and in Eugene, Oregon.
 She currently leads Compassionate Listening Training and Practice Groups in Portland, Oregon.